Inside Argentina’s Booming Online Gambling Market (2026)

 As stated in the ICLG’s report on Argentina’s gambling laws and regulations, all operators have to pay a 21% VAT at the national level, while the corporate income tax mentioned above can range from 25% to 35%, with an additional 7% withholding tax applied to dividend distributions.
 Depending on the legal status, registration, and level of investment, an indirect tax is imposed specifically on iGaming in Argentina, which can fall between 2.3% and 15%.

-How to get an iGaming license in Argentina?
+How to get a gambling license in Argentina?

-After taxes and regulations, we’ve now reached the most important part of understanding how to get an iGaming license in Argentina.
-One thing that applies to all operators is that every single one has to use the .bet.ar domain if they even want to qualify for an iGaming license in Argentina.
+After taxes and regulations, we’ve now reached the most important part of understanding how to get a gambling license in Argentina.
+One thing that applies to all operators is that every single one has to use the .bet.ar domain.
 In Buenos Aires, which is considered a much bigger market compared to the other provinces, licenses are often limited and distributed through competitive tenders.
 Logically, this makes partnerships with local entities one of the most common entry methods for international operators.

 But looking at the process of getting an iGaming license in Argentina more deeply, there are multiple steps one must go through to be able to successfully submit an iGaming license application: